 Welcome Message from Dr. Anastasios Lyrintzis, Department of Aerospace Engineering Chair

 Keep your fellow Eagles soaring high!
-As we transition to a Ph.D.-granting department, we’ll need your support to improve the facilities and sponsor worthy students to hold on to our rank as the #1 Aerospace Engineering Department in the nation.
-Join the 100% of our dedicated faculty and staff who participated in the 2014, 2015, and 2016 Development Campaigns to support the Department.
+Join the 100% of our dedicated faculty and staff who participated in the 2014-2021 development campaigns to support the Department.